xizheyin/xizheyin.github.io/index.md

 Here is **Xizhe Yin (尹熙喆)**.

 I am Xizhe Yin, a Ph.D. student in [School of Computer Science and Technology](https://cs.nju.edu.cn/main.htm) at [Nanjing University](https://njunju.nju.edu.cn/EN/main.htm), under the joint supervision of Prof. Baowen Xu and Dr. Yang Feng.
 My research interests lie in the field of Software Engineering, with a focus on developing innovative techniques and tools to improve software quality and reliability.
 Specifically, my current research work centers around software testing and program analysis for Rust programming language.
-I'm a member of [open-rust-initiative](https://github.com/open-rust-initiative), and contribute to the security of the Rust ecosystem through [Crates-Pro](https://github.com/crates-pro/crates-pro).
+I am the lead maintainer of the *[Crates-Pro](https://github.com/crates-pro)*, a project dedicated to enhancing the security of the Rust ecosystem.
+Our mission is to equip Rust developers with essential insights and recommendations on crate usage, ensuring that their projects remain both safe and efficient.

 <br>

 ## Education Background